josephbhunt/active-storage-demo/README.md

 1. A user should be able to attach one photo of a pet.

 ### Attach multiple files
 1. A user should be able to attach multiple photos of a pet.
 HINT: Use the following example form option to upload multiple files.
 `<%= form.file_field :photos, multiple: true %>`
 You will also have to modify the index page to show your photos.
 Try just looping through them and displaying them as an unordered list in a <td></td>.

 ### Removing a file
 1. A user should be able to delete any photo they have attached to a dog or a cat.
 2. Add a delete column to the table on the index page.

 ### Link to file
 1. A user should be able to get a link to any of their photos that will go directly to the photo.

 ### Download file
 1. A user should be able to download photos of their cats and dogs.
 HINT: Take a look at rails_blob_path in the docs.
-This can be done with one line of code, no need to set up a controller action and new route.
+This can be done with one line of code.
+There is no need to set up a controller action and new route.

 ## Bonous Points
 ### Resize file with Image magic
 1. Storing the originial photos takes up too much space!
 When a user uploads a photo of a cat or dog the application should create thumbnail (100px x 100px, 72dpi) and a large (400px x 400px, 72dpi) image.
 The originaly should not be saved.
 2. Find help here https://edgeguides.rubyonrails.org/active_storage_overview.html#transforming-images